David Bruce Smith

-David Bruce Smith is an author, editor, publisher and business executive based in Washington, DC.
+David Bruce Smith (born December 16, 1958) is an author, editor, publisher and business executive based in Washington, DC.
 He is the founder and president of The Grateful American Foundation, an organization dedicated to restoring enthusiasm in American history for kids and adults.
 Smith has been a guest blogger for Maryland Humanities, the National Museum of Women in the Arts, and Historic Deerfield.
 He has co-authored History Matters with John Grimaldi, Ed Lengel, and Michael Bishop; newsletters for his Grateful American Foundation, and David Bruce Smith Publications.

 Early life and family

-David Bruce Smith is the son of Robert H. Smith, a builder developer, philanthropist and former President of the National Gallery of Art.
-His mother is the world-renowned artist Clarice Chasen Smith.
-His grandfather was the real estate developer and philanthropist Charles E. Smith.
-Smith’s book Conversations with Papa Charlie is a memoir of the close relationship he had with his grandfather.
+David Bruce Smith is the son of Robert H. Smith, a real estate developer, and Clarice Smith, an artist.
+His grandfather was Charles E. Smith, also a real estate developer.
+Smith's book Conversations with Papa Charlie: A Memory of Charles E. Smith (2000) is a memoir of the close relationship he had with his grandfather.

-He holds a Bachelor of Arts in American Literature from George Washington University and a Master of Arts in Journalism from New York University.
+Smith received a Bachelor of Arts in American Literature from George Washington University in 1979.
+He also holds a Master of Arts in Journalism from New York University.

 Career

-Smith worked at the Charles E. Smith Realty Companies for two decades, progressing from a property management job in the Residential division, to vice-president and senior vice president positions in commercial management.
+Smith worked at the Charles E. Smith Realty Companies for two decades, progressing from a property management job in the residential division, to vice-president and senior vice president positions in commercial management.
 He then switched to a career in writing, editing, and publishing.
 He founded, edited and published Crystal City Magazine.

 David Bruce Smith Publications was founded in 2003.
 The company specializes in creating, designing, and writing limited-edition books on a variety of subjects such as authors, historic figures, artists and leaders.

 Smith is the author of thirteen books: In Many Arenas, 13 Young Men, Tennessee, Three Miles from Providence, Conversations with Papa Charlie, Afternoon Tea with Mom, Letters to My Children, Building the Community, Continuum, Building My Life, Souvenirs of the Riviera and the children's books American Hero: John Marshall, Chief Justice of the United States, and Abigail & John.
 He is also a reviewer of books for several publications.
 Smith also authored the preface of the American Council of Trustees and Alumni (ACTA) booklet, "No U.S. History?" in 2021 and "A Curricular Solution to the Crisis of Civic Illiteracy" in 2025.

-In 2014, he launched The Grateful American Series, an interactive multimedia program designed to restore enthusiasm in American history for children and adults.
+In February 2014, he launched The Grateful American Series, an interactive multimedia program designed to restore enthusiasm in American history for children and adults.

 The Grateful American Foundation, which focuses on publishing materials and producing activities for children about American History, was founded in 2014.